 Camping is the most popular type of accommodation in the park.
 Most of the camp grounds are in and around the Valley making them the perfect place to stay.
 In fact, where to stay in Yosemite is going to have a huge impact on the itinerary.

 North Pines Campground is in the centre of the Valley.
 Not only is this location perfect, it has some of the most breathtaking views.

 The shuttle service is available from the entrance to the campground making it easy to get around.
 It has toilets, drinking water and campfire rings on-site.

 There are a few rules to abide by when camping in Yosemite national park.
 Food and toiletries need to be stored in food lockers provided.
 This is due to the bears in the area.

 At night visitors may hear rangers banging and making loud noises.
 This is to deter bears in the area nearby.

 As the campgrounds are very popular, they fill up quickly.
 The dates are released five months before on the 15th of the month at 7:00 a.m.
 (PST).
 Be online a few minutes before as they are likely to be gone in a few minutes.

-There is the option to reserve cancellations if visitors are only spending 3 days in Yosemite.
-Click here to make a booking at North Pines Campground.
+There is the option to reserve cancellations for visitors during a Yosemite 3 Day Itinerary Click here to make a booking at North Pines Campground.

 RV Parks: 3 Day Yosemite Itinerary